google/osdfir-infrastructure/charts/grr/README.md

 ## 9. Uninstalling the Chart

-To uninstall/delete a Helm deployment with a release name of `grr-on-k8s` or `grr-on-gke` (depending on your environment):
+To uninstall/delete a Helm deployment with a release name of `grr-on-k8s`:

 ```
-helm uninstall [grr-on-k8s|grr-on-gke]
+helm uninstall grr-on-k8s
 ```

 > **Tip**: Please update based on the release name chosen.
 You can list all releases using `helm list`